ghuntley/workshops/nix-workshop/modules/00-prerequisites/README.md

 ## ☑️ NixOS

-No configuration needed as the nix package manager is already installed! 🎉
+No configuration needed as the nix package manager is already installed!
+The whole operating system is built around it 🎉

 ## ☑️ Debian, Ubuntu, Arch, RedHat and macOS